 Cereus lanosus (F.Ritter) P.J.Braun

-Native to Paraguay (Central, Cordillera, Concepción, and Paraguarí departments).
+This species is native to Paraguay (Central, Cordillera, Concepción, and Paraguarí departments).

 Cereus lanosus is a shrubby cactus that grows grow up to 5 feet (1.5 m) tall.
 Stems are blue-green, semi-erect, cylindrical, and up to 2.8 inches (7 cm) in diameter.
 They have 5 to 7 ribs lined with rows of areoles with white wool.
 It has 10 to 14 orange spines per areole.
 They are up to 0.4 inches (1 cm) long and become gray as the plant ages.
 Flowers are white and from late spring to early fall.